 native English and native Arabic bilinguals.
 Language and Speech.
 Advance online publication. doi: 10.1177/0023830912442925

-Deal-Williams, V., Crowley, C., Levy, E. S., & Mahendra, N. (in press).
+Deal-Williams, V., Crowley, C., Levy, E. S., & Mahendra, N. (2011).
 The clinical education of students with non-native accents.
 American Speech-Language-Hearing Association [Professional Issues Statement].
+Available

 E. S., Goral, M., Castelluccio de Diesbach, C., & Law II, F. F.